Last updated on January 8, 2021 at 07:26 pm

-As the days get shorter and the temperature drops, you may start thinking about cozying up to the glow of a crackling fire in your home.
-But the moment can quickly be spoiled if you suspect a problem with your fireplace and begin to worry.
-Here are seven chimney and fireplace safety tips to proactively address potential problems.
+Thinking about cozying up to the glow of a crackling fire in your home?
+The moment can quickly be spoiled if you suspect a problem with your fireplace and begin to worry.
+Proactively address potential problems with these chimney and fireplace safety tips.

 1. Get it inspected.